 All three of these complications can be avoided with proper treatment for frequent heartburn or GERD.

 How acid reflux and GERD may damage the throat

 In addition to potentially damaging the lower esophagus, frequent heartburn or GERD may also damage the upper throat.
 This can occur if the stomach acid comes all the way up into the back of the throat or nasal airway.
 This condition is often referred to as laryngopharyngeal reflux (LPR).

-LPR is also sometimes called "silent reflux," because it doesn't always present symptoms that people readily recognize.
-It's important for individuals with GERD to be checked for LPR, to avoid any unknown throat or voice damage.
+LPR is also sometimes called “silent reflux,” because it doesn’t always present symptoms that people readily recognize.
+It’s important for individuals with GERD to be checked for LPR to avoid any potential throat or voice damage.
 Symptoms of LPR may include the following: